Based on a Focus Area approach, we concentrate our R&D investments on Primary Focus, and work to develop innovative treatments.

 To achieve the goal, Astellas acquired Mitobridge in January 2018 and established it as an Astellas Company based in Cambridge, Massachusetts.
 Building upon the emerging scientific findings linking mitochondrial function with disease pathophysiology, Mitobridge and Astellas are advancing innovative mitochondrial approaches to the treatment of diseases with high unmet medical needs.

-Astellas continues to prioritize investment in the field, including in our two clinical stage compounds:
+Astellas continues to prioritize investment in the following fields.

 - ASP1128: This is a highly selective PPAR-delta modulator which is administered as an i.v. formulation.
-ASP1128 is being evaluated for the treatment of acute kidney injury (AKI) after Coronary Artery Bypass Grafting (CABG) and a POC study started in November 2019.
+ASP1128 is being evaluated for the treatment of acute kidney injury (AKI) after Coronary Artery Bypass Grafting (CABG) and a POC study started in November 2019 (Visit clinicaltrials.gov to learn more about ongoing ASP1128 clinical trials).

 Astellas is also evaluating several other modulators of mitochondrial function in preclinical studies for potential use in additional indications.Close

 Genetic medicines have the potential to be transformative.
-Genetic deficiencies cause over 6,000 rare diseases* and contribute to the pathophysiology of many common diseases.
+Mutations or deficiencies in genetic code cause nearly 7,000 human diseases* and contribute to the pathophysiology of many common diseases.
 New technologies to replace or regulate genes safely have advanced rapidly and are now a reality.
 One single treatment intervention has the potential to deliver transformative benefits to patients with few or no alternative treatment options.

 Our vision and strategy aim to build capabilities for global leadership in Adeno-Associated Virus（AAV）-based genetic medicines.
 In January 2020 we completed the acquisition of Audentes Therapeutics, a leader in developing AAV-based genetic medicines with a focus on rare neuromuscular diseases.
 Audentes will become our Center of Excellence for Genetic Regulation as we aspire to address unmet medical need in patients with rare as well as more common diseases.
-In February 2020 Audentes announced plans to further strengthen its manufacturing capacity with a new cutting-edge gene therapy manufacturing facility in North Carolina which will become operational in 2021.
+Audentes plans to further strengthen its manufacturing capacity with a new cutting-edge gene therapy manufacturing facility in North Carolina which will become operational and GMP ready by mid-2022.

-Our Primary Focus Genetic Regulation has been working on below leading programs
+Our Primary Focus Genetic Regulation has been working on the below leading programs

 - AT132: A gene replacement therapy being investigated for X-linked Myotubular Myopathy (XLMTM), a rare and fatal disease caused by lack of myotubularin protein in skeletal muscle cells.